 Yes, under the WHS you will record your actual score on the holes you play; however, there are some situations when a player might not complete a hole.

-In each of those scenarios, you wouldn’t have an actual score on that hole because you didn’t “hole out”.
-You would instead post a Net Double Bogey.
+In each of those scenarios, if you were to pick up on a hole before reaching Net Double Bogey, then you would record your most likely score as long as it doesn’t exceed your Net Double Bogey limit.
 In all other circumstances, assuming you played an ideal round, you would post your actual score.

 Post on the Day You Play